Skip to content

 Bird box and feeding

 Birds are an important part your garden's ecosystem.
-Help them thrive by planting trees like rowan and wild cherry, creating bird boxes and putting out bird food (not bread) in winter.
-Situate boxes and feeders well out of reach of cats and keep feeders clean.
+Help them thrive by planting trees like rowan and wild cherry, plants such as teasles, and putting up bird boxes.
+Situate boxes and feeders or bird baths well out of reach of cats and keep them clean.

 Plant climbers

-Climbers are great way of covering walls and fences to hiding and nesting places for wildlife.
-Ivy is especially useful as the autumn flowers are sources of pollen for insects and the winter berries are loved by birds.
-Honeysuckle is also good for wildlife and very attractive.
+Climbers are great way of covering walls and fences to create hiding and nesting places for wildlife.
+Ivy is especially useful as the autumn flowers are sources of pollen for insects, and birds love the winter berries.
+Honeysuckle is another attractive climber that can provide a haven for wildlife.

 Provide natural highways and byways